 CAST Faculty and their Research

-The college is also well known for its agricultural mammal research, especially small ruminants, and it houses the only aquaculture research and demonstration facility in the State of Delaware.
-The Claude E. Phillips Herbarium, which is also housed in the College, is a revered resource for taxonomic classification of plant species, collection of rare and endangered species, and preservation and long term storage of plant species.
+The Claude E. Phillips Herbarium, which is also housed in the college, is a revered resource for taxonomic classification of plant species, collection of rare and endangered species, and preservation and long term storage of plant species.
 It is one of the best herbaria in the United States and the largest at an HBCU.

 Research Focus Areas

-Land Grant Research projects in the College of Agriculture, Science and Technology can be categorized into five major broad areas:
+Research projects in the College of Agriculture, Science and Technology can be categorized into the following areas:

 - Agricultural Research